-In January 2011, Lazare Kaplan International Inc. joined the RJC, a not-for-profit membership organization founded to advance responsible ethical, social and environmental practices, which resp human rights, throughout the diamond and gold jewelry supply chain, from mine to retail.
-The RJC's Principles and Code of Practices, developed through multi-stakeholder consultations were first promulgated in May 2006.
-The Code of Practices directly aligns with the Principles and provides the objective and verifiable standards against which RJC members are measured.
-While companies mube certified compliant by independent, third party audit within two years of becoming members, LKI vertified within nine months of joining the Council.
+In January 2011, Lazare Kaplan International Inc. joined the RJC, a not-for-profit membership organization founded to advance responsible ethical, social and environmental practices throughout the diamond and gold jewelry supply chain, from mine to retail.
+The RJC¢ Principles and Code of Practices, developed through multi-stakeholder consultations were first promulgated in N 2006.
+The Code of Practices directly aligns with the Principles and provides objective and verifiable standards against which RJC members are measured.
+While companies must be certified compliant by independent, third party audit within two years of becoming members, LKI was certified within nine months of joining the Council.